LieberInstitute/spatial_hpc/README.md

 <img src="https://research.libd.org/spatial_hpc/img/Copy%20of%20HPC%20figure%201.png" width="1000px" align="left" />

 Experimental design to generate paired single-nucleus RNA-sequencing (snRNA-seq) and spatially-resolved transcriptomics (SRT) data in the human hippocampus.
-(A) Postmortem human tissue blocks containing the anterior hippocampus were dissected from 10 adult neurotypical brain donors.
+(A) Postmortem human tissue blocks from the anterior hippocampus were dissected from 10 adult neurotypical brain donors.
-(B) Tissue blocks were scored and cryosectioned for snRNA-seq assays (gold), and placement on Visium slides (Visium-H&E, blue).
-(C) Top: Tissue sections (2-4 100μm cryosections per donor) from all ten donors were collected from the same tissue blocks for measurement with the 10x Genomics Chromium 3’ gene expression platform.
-For each donor, two samples were generated, one sorted based on propidium iodide (PI, purple) and the second sorted based on PI+ and NeuN+ (green).
-Replicate samples were collected from three donors for a total of n=26 total snRNA-seq libraries.
-Bottom: 10μm tissue sections from all ten donors were placed onto 2-5 capture areas to include the extent of the HPC (n=36 total capture areas), for measurement with the 10x Genomics Visium-H&E platform.
-Orientation was verified based on expression of known marker genes.
+Tissue blocks were scored and cryosectioned for snRNA-seq assays (red), and placement on Visium slides (Visium H&E, black; Visium Spatial Proteogenomics (SPG), yellow).
+(B) 10μm tissue sections from all ten donors were placed onto 2-5 capture areas to include the extent of the HPC(n=36 total capture areas), for measurement with the 10x Genomics Visium H&E platform.
+(C) 10μm tissue sections from two donors were placed onto 4 capture areas (n=8 total capture areas) for measurement with the 10x Genomics Visium-SPG platform.
+(D) Tissue sections (2-4 100μm cryosections per assay) from all ten donors were collected from the same tissue blocks for measurement with the 10x Genomics 3’ gene expression platform.
+For each donor, we sorted on both and PI+NeuN+ (n=26 total snRNA-seq libraries).
+(This figure was created with [Biorender](https://biorender.com))
-(D) Canonical marker genes were identified as spatially variable genes using nnSVG (29).
-(E) SRT data was clustered using PRECAST (30) with k=18 and clusters were annotated (columns) based on expression of known marker genes (rows).
-Cluster groupings indicated at the top of the heatmap define which clusters contributed to the broad domains of Neuron, Neuropil, white matter (WM), and vascular/ cerebrospinal fluid cell-enriched (Vasc/CSF).
-RHP: retrohippocampus, SUB: subiculum, CA2.4: cornu ammonis (CA) regions 2 through 4 (CA2, CA3, CA4), GCL: dentate gyrus granule cell layer, ML: dentate gyrus molecular layer, SL: stratum lucidum, SR: stratum radiatum, SLM: stratum lacunosum-moleculare, SGZ: dentate gyrus subgranular zone..
-(This figure was created with
-[Biorender](https://biorender.com))

 ## Interactive Websites